-Turn of the Tide ( 2023-2025), (Rabo de Peixe in portuguese, its original title), is the first Portuguese series to enter Netflix’s global Top 10 non-English speaking series and is set in one of our favorite places in the World, the Azores Islands.
-Two reasons that alone already caught our attention to start watching the first episode.
-From the first scene until the end of the series, it was a weekend marathon.
-As soon as the second season came out, it was another marathon.
+Turn of the Tide ( 2023-2026), (Rabo de Peixe in portuguese, its original title), is the first Portuguese series to enter Netflix’s global Top 10 for non-English language series and is set in one of our favorite places in the world, the Azores.
+These two factors alone were enough to catch our attention and get us to start watching the first episode.
+From the very first scene until we finished the first season, it was a weekend-long binge-watch.
+As soon as the second and third (and final) seasons were released, we didn’t rest until we’d watched them all.

-Arnel Lighthouse: one of the most tragic scenes in the first season of the Netflix series Rabo de Peixe takes place at the oldest lighthouse in the Azores.
+Arnel Lighthouse: It is at the oldest lighthouse in the Azores where one of the most tragic scenes from the first season of the Netflix series Rabo de Peixe takes place.
 (Photo by Randomtrip.
 All rights reserved)

-The fictional series created by Augusto Fraga has as its starting point an event that happened in reality on the island of São Miguel in 2001 when a ship carrying drugs was shipwrecked and caused the tide to drag half a ton of cocaine (505.84 kg of cocaine with a purity of over 80%) to the north coast of the island of São Miguel in the Azores and, more specifically, to the town of Rabo de Peixe, one of the poorest in the country at that time.
-It is one of those moments in history when reality overcomes fiction and, in this case and in our opinion, this team knew how to take a real fact and create an addictive fiction of seven episodes joining a suspenseful plot, an incredible work of the actors and actresses and a stunning photography in the stunning island of São Miguel.
+The fictional series created by Augusto Fraga is based on a real-life event that took place on the island of São Miguel in 2001 , when a ship carrying drugs sank, causing the tide to wash ashore half a ton of cocaine (505.84 kg of cocaine with a purity of over 80%) onto the northern coast of the island of São Miguel in the Azores, and more specifically, to the town of Rabo de Peixe, one of the poorest in the country at that time.
+It is one of those moments in history when reality surpasses fiction, and in this case, in our opinion, the team knew how to take a real event and create an addictive seven-episode series by combining a suspenseful plot, incredible performances by the actors and actresses, and stunning cinematography on the breathtaking island of São Miguel.

-If you are a fan of the series and are going to visit the island of São Miguel, or even if it was the series that whetted your appetite to discover the largest island in the Azores, in this article you will find the main locations of the most special scenes from the adventure starring Maboy Eduardo (José Condessa), Sílvia (Helena Caldeira), Rafael (Rodrigo Tomás), and Carlinhos (André Leitão), four young people from Rabo de Peixe in search of a different life.
+If you’re a fan of the series and are planning to visit the island of São Miguel—or even if it was the series itself that sparked your interest in exploring the largest island in the Azores— in this article you’ll find the main locations of the most memorable scenes from the adventure starring Maboy Eduardo (José Condessa), Sílvia (Helena Caldeira), Rafael (Rodrigo Tomás), and Carlinhos (André Leitão)—four young people from Rabo de Peixe in search of a different life.

 Eduardo (José Condessa), Sílvia (Helena Caldeira), Rafael (Rodrigo Tomás), and Carlinhos (André Leitão), four young people from Rabo de Peixe (São Miguel, Azores) whose lives are about to change.
-Photo by Netflix
+Photo courtesy of Netflix

-The young rapexinhos (an affectionate term for the people of Rabo de Peixe, pronounced with pride by the characters) also have the help of Bruna (Kelly Bailey) and Ian (Afonso Pimentel), despite the relentless pursuit of justice by Inspector Frías of the “mainland” police, that is, mainland Portugal (Mª João Bastos), local police officer Francisco (Salvador Martinha), and his superior Banha (João Pedro Vaz).
-The first season comes to an end with the help of pyrotechnician Uncle Joe (Pepê Rapazote) to the young people.
+The young rapexinhos (an affectionate term for people from Rabo de Peixe, proudly pronounced by the characters) also count on the help of Bruna (Kelly Bailey) and Ian (Afonso Pimentel) despite the relentless pursuit of justice by Inspector Frías of the “mainland” police, that is, mainland Portugal (Mª João Bastos), local police officer Francisco (Salvador Martinha), and his superior Banha (João Pedro Vaz).
+The first season comes to a close with pyrotechnician Uncle Joe (Pepê Rapazote) coming to the young people’s aid.

 Rabo de Peixe, São Miguel.
 (Photo by Randomtrip.
 All rights reserved)

-Although some parts of the series were filmed in Mafra, Almada or Lisbon, especially in interior spaces such as the Instituto de Medicina Legal e Ciências Forenses, the series is set on the Azorean island of São Miguel and the landscapes of the green island turned the island itself into one of the protagonists of the series and one of those responsible for its worldwide success.
+Although some parts of the series were filmed in Mafra, Almada, or Lisbon—primarily in indoor locations such as the Institute of Legal Medicine and Forensic Sciences—the series is set on the Azorean island of São Miguel, and the island’s lush landscapes made the island itself one of the series’ protagonists and a key factor in its global success.

-The Sete Cidades lake and, more specifically, the ruins of the Monte Palace hotel where Inês is staying, are one of the most important settings in the finale of the first season of the series Rabo de Peixe (Netflix).
+The Sete Cidades Lagoon and, more specifically, the ruins of the Monte Palace Hotel where Inês is located are one of the most important settings for the climax of the first season of the series Rabo de Peixe (Netflix).
 (Photo by Randomtrip.
 All rights reserved)

-Filming locations for the Turn of the Tide series on the island of São Miguel
+Filming locations for the series Rabo de Peixe on the island of São Miguel

-Map with all the locations mentioned in this article
+Map showing all the locations mentioned in this article

 Here is a Google Maps map with the locations mentioned in this article: